 By Steven T. Perry, Ph.D, Senior Product Manager

 Parr tubular reactor systems are used in a wide variety of applications, most of which are continuous flow rather than batch or semi-batch.
 The small diameter long length characteristics of a tubular reactor are ideal for creating a continuous plug flow reactor when packed with powdered or pelletized catalyst particles (i.e. forming a packed bed reactor).
 The small diameter of a typical tubular reactor also makes it easier to transfer heat and control the temperature profile along the length of the reactor (throughout the reaction duration).
 Although packed bed applications are the most common application for Parr tubular reactor systems, they are also made use of as homogeneous catalytic and non-catalytic reactors (e.g. for pyrolysis).
-Although technically Parr tubular reactor systems can be modified for use as fluidized bed reactors, several important differences make our 5410 product more appropriate for fluidization applications (a blog topic for a different day).
+Although technically Parr tubular reactor systems can be modified for use as fluidized bed reactors, several important differences make our 5410 product more appropriate for fluidization applications.

 Parr tubular reactor systems are ideal for laboratory/pilot scale product and process development or for small-scale production in oil refining and upgrading, bulk chemical synthesis, specialty chemical/pharmaceutical synthesis, supercritical extractions, electrochemical reactions, waste/biomass recycling, corrosion testing, biological reactions, geological testing, and separations.
 Common reactions which may be carried out in these systems include hydrogenation, hydrocracking, hydrotreating, syngas generation, synthesis (such as Fischer-Tropsch), oxidation, polymerization, nitration, denitrification, desulfurization, methanation, and pyrolysis.